0

 You need to be either the property’s:

 You must also be a tax-paying entity or an entity that is exempt from federal income taxation subject to section 501(c).
-Governmental entities that are not a 501(c) or taxpaying entities are not eligible for the credit.
+Local Governments are not eligible for the credit.

 Project eligibility